Quantum MAC: Genuine Entanglement Access Control via Many-Body Dicke States: Introduction

 \subsection{Related Works}

 In\cite{BugCouOma-23}, the authors propose a scheme enabling the generation of distributed multipartite GHZ states over remote network nodes through pre-shared EPR pairs.
 Similarly, in \cite{WalZweMus-16,DebOuyGoo-20,AviRozWeh-22} the authors focus on the aforementioned GHZ state distribution, by considering different network architectures, ranging from centralized to quantum-repeater-based ones.
 In the same research line discussed above, \cite{PirWarDur-18,MeiMarGro-19,FisTow-21} should also be categorized, but with reference to the wider class of graph states.
 Additionally, several works focus on protocols for end-to-end EPR distribution, i.e., the distribution of EPR pairs through entanglement swapping and quantum repeaters\cite{Cal-17,PanKroTow-19,ShoQia-20}.
 With reference to the performance analysis of quantum communication systems, interesting insights are given in \cite{VarGuhNai-21-2,VarGuhNai-21-1}.
 Specifically, the authors consider a star-network topology with a central node -- referred to as \textit{switch} -- acting as a quantum repeater.
 By assuming the availability of infinite coherence time and infinite resources at the switch, the authors analyze the expected capacity in terms of number of stored qubits by exploiting statistical tools.
 In \cite{GyoImr-19}, the authors analyze the entanglement access problem in the light of accessing to a point-to-point EPR pair, with the aim to share end-to-end EPR pairs between two remote nodes with a certain fidelity.
-Specifically, the authors analyze the probability that two remote nodes are able to exploit (access) a set of point-to-point EPRs.
+Specifically, the authors consider the so-called \textit{entanglement routing problem}, namely, the problem of obtaining end-to-end EPRs between remote nodes by performing entanglement swapping over a multi-hop path composed by point-to-point pre-shared EPRs.
+To this aim, the authors analyze the probability that two remote nodes are able to exploit (access) a set of point-to-point EPRs.

 Differently from all the aforementioned works and to the best of authors’ knowledge, this manuscript is the first work addressing the design of a \textit{quantum-genuine EAC}, able to distributively solve the entanglement contention arising among the network nodes by accounting for the key requirements detailed in Sec.~\ref{sec:3.2}.